Create a Website Account - Manage notification subscriptions, save form progress and more.

 No, tax bills are sent out by the County Treasurer’s Office in January of each year.
 An NOV is a notice of the value amount of a property determined by the Assessor’s Office, which value amount (the “Taxable Actual Value”) is a factor used to calculate property taxes payable.

-Your annual property taxes are determined by the following formula: Taxable Actual Value X Assessment Rate X Mill Levy = Tax amount.
-The Assessment Rate for all residential property in Colorado is currently 7.15% and 29% for all other taxable property types.
+Your annual property taxes are determined by the following formula: Taxable Actual Value * Assessment Rate * Mill Levy = Tax amount.
+The Assessment Rate for residential property in Colorado for 2023 is 6.95% or 6.8% for “multi-family” units.
+The Assessment rate for most other taxable property types is 29%.
 The Mill Levy, which is a rate, is a total of the mill levies set by taxing entities with jurisdiction over the property.
-Based on the average levy in Summit County, for residential property you pay $456 in property taxes for every $100,000 in property value.
-All other property pays $1,848 in property taxes for every $100,000 in property value.
+The individual mill levy set by each taxing entity is listed on your tax bill and you may contact that taxing entity for more information about how the mill is set and/or how it is being used.

 The Assessor’s Office is not able to process your appeal by phone, however we are available to answer questions regarding your property/appeal by phone during normal business hours 8AM to 5PM Monday to Friday at (970) 453-3480.